jonnymind/SIRPAS/Books/Rulebook.md

 the character health completely, a backup-restore procedure on an AI etc.)

-As a wound is cured through any mean (medicine, magic, natural healing etc.), its **IP** cost and relative check penalty is removed.
+As a wound is cured through any mean (medicine, magic, natural healing etc.), its **IP** cost and relative check penalty are removed.

 Light and serious wounds heal naturally after a reasonable amount of time.
-Common sense can be used by the Game Master and the players to determine the adequate time; for humans, a light wound may heal completely in less than a week, while a serious wound would take a month.
+Common sense can be used by the Game Master and the players to determine the adequate time; for humans, a light wound may heal completely in less than a week (generally, after a day of full rest and basic treatment), while a serious wound would take about month (or a week of full rest and basic treatment).

 Heavy wounds require specific treatment to be cured.

+### Healing Scratches

 Scratches not turned into a light wound are removed after a reasonable amount of time and minimal care adequate to the setting.
 For example, in a fantasy setting, that may be spending a few minutes to tend the wounds after a combat.
 In a cyberpunk setting, it may be applying wound-reducing foams.

+### Day-rest healing

-**Optional**: in any setting, the equivalent of a day of rest should clear any scratch.
+Unless differently specified by the modules a full day of rest and basic tending
+will:

+* Heal all scratches not counted as light wounds;
+* If there character hasn't got any scratches, heal 1 light wound.

 # Combat